 One of the most rewarding aspects of my role involves leading the School’s partnership and community engagement programme.
-This work underpins our fourth aim, which sets out our ambition to equip our pupils to make a positive and lasting contribution to their communities.
+This work underpins our fourth aim, which sets out our ambition to equip Magdalen College School pupils to make a positive and lasting contribution to their communities.
 We often see our pupils at their very best when they are involved in partnership activities, and for many their experiences in this area will be a highlight of their time at school.

 We have a growing band of teaching colleagues who have up to a quarter of their timetable dedicated to partnership work.
 Moreover, nearly a fifth of all our teachers spend one afternoon a week, alongside our lower sixth form pupils, in schools, care homes and charitable organisations across Oxford as part of our Community Service programme.
 I ask all our teaching and support staff colleagues to see their work through the prism of partnership and to consider how to open up their work to our friends and neighbours.
-I encourage you to visit our profile on the Schools Together website, and to read through our latest community engagement report to get a flavour of the work we do.
+I encourage you to visit our profile on the Schools Together website, and to read through our latest community engagement review to get a flavour of the work we do.